grossen/eduantech.docpad/src/documents/about.html.md

 Now let's check some info about my website:

-- It was built using DocPad, the Node.js based static website generator (yes this awesome good looking website is static).
+- It was built using DocPad, the Node.js based static website generator.
 - It is being hosted by my good friend, [Daniel Voogsgerd](https://github.com/DanielVoogsgerd) and his company [RealiseWeb](http://realiseweb.nl).
 Instead of giving you a server that works with everything, he provides you with a server that works for *you* and *your* needs.

 I don't think I missed anything important...
 If you want to contact me please go to my [Contact Me](/contact.html) page.